XiongxiaoXu/ML4InterconectNetwork/README.md

 `python readdata.py --placement cont-adp`

-Then you can get all per-port data with cont-adp setting in the folder './Data/cont-adp'.

 To get the result of ADP-LSTM, run the following script:

 `python run.py --RIDPID R0L0 --placement cont-adp --method ADPLSTM --backward_window_size 13 --forward_window_size 1`

 To get the result of ARIMA, run the following script: